 How to Grow a Garden for a Family

 The most important thing to consider when deciding how big your family garden should be is how many people in your family you need to feed.
 Adults and teens will, of course, eat more vegetables from the garden than children, infants and toddlers.
-But, if you know the number of people you need to feed in your family, you will have a starting point for how much of any vegetable you need to plant in your family vegetable garden.
+If you know the number of people you need to feed in your family, you’ll have a starting point for how much of any vegetable you need to plant in your family vegetable garden.

 The next thing to decide when creating a family vegetable garden is what vegetables you will grow.
 For more common vegetables, like tomatoes or carrots, you may want to grow larger amounts, but if you are introducing your family to a less common vegetable, like kohlrabi or bok choy, you may want to grow less until your family becomes accustomed to it.